How can I become emancipated in Texas? (updated 2021)

 Additionally, emancipation by court order can be very costly, especially if your parents seriously contest it.
 You could accrue thousands of dollars in court fees and attorney’s fees in the process.
 You may not have the savings or income to support those expenses.
 Not exactly the best way to blow $10,000 as a seventeen year old.

-Risks involved in emancipation in Texas and hiring a Bedford or Fort Worth divorce attorney to help
+Risks involved in emancipation in Texas and hiring a family law attorney to help

 Another financial concern is if you (or your parent) receive child support on your behalf, especially if the court has ordered support through college.
 If emancipated there is a very high probability that the support will end and you will forego the financial support through the rest of high school or through college.